-5.2 LAN - Local Orchestration
+5.2 LAN-Local Orchestration

-In order to explore the limits of our approach, the workflow engine is deployed on a computer that is also connected to the proxies and Web services via a network switch.
-This is a suitable experimental setup to test the assumption of communication link equality but does not necessarily reflect common deployed patterns of Web services, normally the workflow engine is remote.
+In order to explore the limits of our approach, the workflow engine is deployed on a computer that is also connected to the proxies and web services via a network switch.
+This is a suitable experimental setup to test the assumption of communication link equality but does not necessarily reflect common deployed patterns of web services, normally the workflow engine is remote.

-Figure 7(c) displays the mean performance benefit as the data size increases across each of the 3 workflow patterns on a LAN running a local workflow engine, with 4-nodes, where 4 Web services each share a proxy.
+Fig. 7c displays the mean performance benefit as the data size increases across each of the three workflow patterns on a LAN running a local workflow engine, with 4-nodes, where four web services each share a proxy.

-In a LAN environment we make the assumption that the cost of communication is relatively uniform, therefore the cost of $E \rightarrow S$, $E \rightarrow P$, $P \rightarrow S$ and $P \rightarrow P$ can be considered approximately equal.
+In a LAN environment we make the assumption that the cost of communication is relatively uniform, therefore the cost of $E \rightarrow S$, $E \rightarrow P$, $P \rightarrow S$, and $P \rightarrow P$ can be considered approximately equal.
 The Circulate architecture introduces extra communication links (between $P \rightarrow S$) across this uniform network topology, which in turn degrades the execution time of a workflow when compared to standard orchestration.
-With reference to Figure 7(c) the fan-in pattern demonstrates similar performance to the standard orchestration model, while the standard orchestration model outperforms the fan-out and sequence patterns.
+With reference to Fig. 7c the fan-in pattern demonstrates similar performance to the standard orchestration model, while the standard orchestration model outperforms the fan-out and sequence patterns.